aagahi/pac4j/README-ADFS.txt

 There are two possibilities how to make the values equal:
 - Change the value in ADFS management console in the trust properties dialog.
-- Change the value on pac4j side.
+- Change the value on pac4j side using: client.setMaximumAuthenticationLifetime(28800);

 3. Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files